You Don't Know What You've Got (Blink-182 song)

 "You Don't Know What You've Got" is a song recorded by American rock band Blink-182.
 The song was released on October 18, 2023, through Columbia Records as the sixth single from their ninth album One More Time....
 It was written by bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Travis Barker, alongside additional songwriters Michael Pollack and Nick Long.
+The song is a power ballad that explores themes of mortality, gratitude, and loss.
+Musically, it blends the band's signature pop-punk sound with subdued, introspective verses that build into an explosive, anthemic chorus.

+The song was inspired by Hoppus's 2021 battle with lymphoma, as well as his recovery from chemotherapy.
+"You Don't Know What You've Got" received mixed reviews from music critics.
+Reviewers praised its emotional subject matter and dynamic arrangement, while others criticized it as overly reminiscent of the band's earlier work.

 Background

-In 2021, Blink-182 bassist Mark Hoppus revealed that he had been diagnosed with a rare form of cancer, and was currently undergoing chemotherapy.
-The treatment ultimately left him, as he described it, "a hollow shell," as he sustained significant damage to his body and vocal chords.
-Later that year though, he was declared cancer free.